CORONAVIRUS CLOSURE UPDATE

 If you need emergency or urgent eye care please contact the doctor on call,

 (509)966-8801 Office Number

 Corona Virus Precautions at AVEC

 Many people are worried about their exposure to the new virus COVID-19 or more commonly known as the Corona Virus.
 Here at AVEC we take your health seriously.
 I wanted to inform you of the processes we currently use at AVEC to avoid infections.
 We routinely deal with eye infections which are contagious by contact as well.
-Our current sanitation process involves wiping down all instruments and other things patients and staff touch and handle with alcohol and Clorox wipes in between every patient.
-We also wipe down the front counters and door handles with Clorox wipes several times through out the day.
+Our current sanitation process involves wiping down all instruments and other things patients and staff touches and handle with alcohol and Clorox wipes in between every patient.
+We also wipe down the front counters and door handles with Clorox wipes several times throughout the day.
 I also use hand sanitizer in between every patient or wash my hands to prevent infection one patient to another.
 We also have hand sanitizer for patients to use at our front desk and in the back by the exam rooms at the technician station.
 We are requiring masks for all staff members and patients that enter the building.
 Due to the shortage of mask availability we don not currently have any masks for patient use.
 You will have to bring one of your own to be seen as a patient.
 Our current policy involves asking patients that if they are sick or not feeling well to reschedule their appointments.
 This is especially important with this viral outbreak.
 We thank you for being patients here at AVEC and want you to know we value your health and safety.